Faculty Compensation Tier System

 Let me first talk about the pay part of it, and then we’ll get to the strategic, institutional benefits.
 Let’s say a gifted, younger teacher approaches her administrator and says, “I’d really love to be able to make a career out of teaching here.
 Of course, the pay is a concern, but I also would love to know how I could do more to have greater influence in the life of the school.”
 Isn’t this what we want?
 A teacher who wants to make a career out of it and is looking to have greater influence?
 Ideally, the answer isn’t, “Well, just stick around long enough, and you’ll see those raises over time.
 And, the longer you’re here, the more eligible you are to become a department chair, which brings a stipend with it.”
 Of course, no administrator should say something so bleak, but far too often that’s really all an administrator can say, given a step-scale model.
 It doesn’t encourage innovation, excellence, or a willingness to do more to further the mission of the school.
 It tells teachers to stay in their lanes and stay the course.
 We also don’t want an administrator to say, “You’re right.
 You do such a good job; I’m going to put in to get you a $3,500 increase.
 Would that be enough?”
 Of course, most schools can’t just arbitrarily give raises with their limited resources, but raises should be based on something tangible.

 The Tier System (which also goes by other names) gives a school more flexibility to build a model that rewards what the school values.
 It’s transparent in that it can be published, which then gives faculty and their administrators to have a template for conversations about advancement.
 Unlike the step-scale, the administration isn’t bound to automatically pay teachers according to a matrix.
 As teachers meet requirements, they become eligible to move from one Tier to the next.
 But, the school can always include “principal approval” or “supervisor approval” as a requirement to move between tiers and have those permissions linked to evaluation or performance.
 That’s one of the huge benefits of a system like this; a school can link it to an evaluation model and even include in the template that the teachers have to maintain certain evaluation standards in order to be eligible to move between tiers.
-Also, in this context, a school can refer to teachers make statements like “Tier 3 teachers will be leading reading groups,” and everyone knows who the Tier 3 teachers are, and because of the published system, people have a general idea what those people make.
+Also, in this context, a school can make statements like “Tier 3 teachers will be leading reading groups,” and everyone knows who the Tier 3 teachers are, and because of the published system, people have a general idea what those people earn.
 That transparency both helps build trust and could motivate teachers who aspire to move up to that Tier to lead that group.

 Some schools have five tiers instead of six.
 In that case, a school may not have as big of a range between its highest and lowest paid teachers.
 If I were to try to build one of these systems from scratch at a school, I’d build the financial part of the system around our current pay range, and go from there.
-Of course, I would want to have some strategic objectives where I’d want to more aggressively increase the pay of those higher tiers, as I’d be asking those teachers to take on more leadership.
+Of course, I would want to have some strategic objectives where I could more aggressively increase the pay of those higher tiers, as I’d be asking those teachers to take on more leadership.

 Here is an example, very much like the one we had where I used to work.
 I tweaked a few things to simplify and added a few components that I thought would help to make the system more clear: